-Eligibility Closed to new members since 1 January 1994.
+Eligibility Closed to new members since 1 January 1994 l.
 Members' Contributions (% of salary) Members can elect to contribute at 0%, 3% or 4% of salary.
-Members who were contributing 3. to do so.
-5% and 6% (of salary at 31 Decembe r 1993 may con tinue Accrual Rate (from 1 July 2004) Defined benefit accrual rates from 1 July 2004 vary as follows: (11011111111111111111111111111111111111 Member Contribution Rate 0% 3% 4% 6% Accrual Rate 0% 3% 4.5% 10% Average Final Fund Salary (AFFS) This is the average of a member's service. aggregate sa alary earned d over the pre eceding two yea ers of A minimum dollar value (equal to the ne member's salary at 1 January 199 4) also applies.
+Members who were contributing 3.5% and 6% of salary at 31 December 1993 may continue to do so.
+Accrual Rate (from 1 July 2004) Defined benefit accrual rates from n 1 July 2004 vary as follo WS: Member Contribution Rate 0% 3% 4% 6% Accrual Rate 0% 3% 4.5% 10% Average Final Fund Salary (AFFS) This is the average of a member's service. s aggregate s alary earned d over the pr eceding two years of A minimum dollar value (equal to the member' s salary at 1 January 199 94) also applies.
 Normal/Early Retirement Age 65/55 (Accrued) Retirement Benefit The benefit is a lump sum equal to the member's accrued retirement benefit.
 This is calculated as a multiple of AFFS.
 Maximum multiples of 7.2 and 8.0 apply for members of Divisions C and D respectively.
-Death Benefit For a member aged below 60, the death benefit is calculated as the projected accrued retirement benefit at age 60, assuming that: AFFS remains unchanged • The member's contribution rate for the period between the date of death and age 60 is 4% of salary (or 6% for members currently contributing at that rate).
-For a member aged over 60, the death benefit is equal to the member's accrued retirement benefit.
-A minimum dollar death benefit (ed applies. qual to the m ember's be nefit at 31 De ecember 1993) a also 41.
-1 Disability Benefit For a member aged below 60, the death benefit.
-Pensions are index these disability pensioners can ele ed annually b oased on ch anges in CP l.
-On turning 65 , receive a lump sum benefit.

-For a member aged over 60, the disability benefit is a lump sum equal to the accrued retirement benefit.
+Death Benefit For a member aged below 60, the retirement benefit at age 60, assu AFFS remains unchanged The member's contribution ra 4% of salary (or 6% for member) iming that: ate for the pe riod betweer the date of death and age 60 is For a member aged over 60, the death benefit is equal to the member's accrued retirement benefit.
+A minimum dollar death benefit (e applies. equal to the n nember's bei nefit at 31 De ecember 1993) also Disability Benefit For a member aged below 60, the death benefit.
+Pensions are index these disability pensioners can ele receive a lump sum benefit.
+For a member aged over 60, the o ked annually ect to cease based on ch receiving the anges in CP disability pe PI.
+On turning 65, ension and instead retirement benefit. abability bell on is a willp , sum equal i

-Resignation Benefit

-The resignation benefit consists of two components:

-Immediate Cash Benefit

-This is a lump sum equal to the sum of the annual contribution rates paid by a member during their period of membership, multiplied by AFFS.
+Resignation Benefit The resignation benefit consists of two components: Immediate Cash Benefit This is a lump sum equal to the sum of the annual contribution rates paid by a member during their period of membership, multiplied by AFFS.
 Referred to as "adjusted member contributions".

-Deferred Benefit

-Given all members have more than 5 years' service, a deferred benefit is also payable.
+Deferred Benefit Given all members have more than 5 years' service, a deferred benefit is also payable.
 This is calculated as the excess of the member's accrued retirement benefit over the member's adjusted member contributions, multiplied by a vesting factor.
 The vesting factor was 5% for each year of service in excess of 5 years with a maximum of 100%.
 All members now have 25 years' or more service and so have a 100% vesting factor.
 The deferred benefit may be retained in the Fund and if so becomes payable on retirement after age 55, or upon death or disablement.
 Deferred benefits are indexed to CPI.
 However, members may instead choose to transfer their deferred benefit to another section of Aware Super or to another superannuation fund.
 On transfer, the deferred benefit is discounted by 4% p.a. for each year remaining to age 55.

-Division D (members who joined prior to 1 July 1988)

-Division D members are members of the Old Scheme (i.e. members who joined the Fund prior to 1 July 1988) are entitled to certain guaranteed benefit options.
+Division D (members who joined prior to 1 July 1988) Division D members are members of the Old Scheme (i.e. members who joined the Fund prior to 1 July 1988) are entitled to certain guaranteed benefit options.
 Further details are set out in the Fund's Trust Deed.

-Pension Scheme Contributors

-Pension Scheme Contributors as defined by the Fund's Trust Deed can elect to receive pension benefits in lieu of lump sum benefits or in combination with lump sum benefits.
+Pension Scheme Contributors Pension Scheme Contributors as defined by the Fund's Trust Deed can elect to receive pension benefits in lieu of lump sum benefits or in combination with lump sum benefits.